Before – New York City 1950s

 The damp, sticky air echoed the sound of the explosion that follows the lead from the barrel.
 It bounced off and was absorbed by the walls of the buildings on the foggy street, up and down the alleys and hollow city caverns.

 Angel heard sirens in the distance.
-He pocketed the man’s wedding ring and cash, the day’s proceeds from the jewelry store.
-Angel is now the owner of the snub-nose .38, Smith & Wesson Police Special.
-The gun assembled by the guys, recently home from the war, in 1949 in Springfield Massachusetts.
+He pocketed the man’s wedding ring and cash, the day’s proceeds from the jewelry store and the gun.
+Angel is now the owner of the snub-nose .38, Smith and Wesson Police Special.

 The thug is also a refugee from the war.
-A man also weary of war and death, yet he continues in a lifestyle that embraces and requires violence and death.
+A man weary of war and death, yet he continues in a lifestyle that embraces and requires violence and killing.

 Still a young man, but already so very tired.
 He finds his life on these dirty streets.
 He finds a way in, acceptance, into the mobs, the family businesses.

-Angel hunkered down, he did his job, he hated his work, and he lived modestly, quietly.
+Angel hunkered down, he did his job, he hated his work, and he lived modestly, unnoticed.

 He met a pretty girl and dreamed of a farm and a life away from all of this.

-He hoped the farm would somehow silence the screams of those he killed with the .38 Smith & Wesson Police Special.
+He hoped the farm would somehow silence the screams of those he killed with the .38 snub-nose revolver.

 He married the girl and found the farm.